 Science shows that conserving and restoring wetlands can help lower Alberta’s flood risk.
 But what about the cost?
 DUC calculated that wetland restoration compares favourably to engineered infrastructure like dry dams in terms of cost per cubic meter of storage.
 However, when you consider the full value of the other ecosystem services wetlands provide and the fact that wetlands do not require the ongoing maintenance that engineered infrastructure requires, the financial case for wetlands is clear.

-With spring around the corner, flooding is once again on the minds of many.
+As spring returns, flooding is once again on the minds of many.
 Albertans can’t afford to continue rebuilding their lives and livelihoods.
 Investing in wetlands is one of the best things we can to do ensure the health and prosperity of the places we call home.